 San Diego Zoo

 Occupying 100 acres of the park, this fabulous zoo is truly one of the best of its kind.
-Making a vast effort to create natural environments the animals are very well cared for and include more than 3,700 species.
-There’s a bus tour I would recommend taking on arrival to orientate yourself.
-Don’t miss my personal favourite, the Panda’s!
+The zoo is setup to create natural environments for the animals living here.
+If you decide to visit here, you’ll see more than 3,700 species of different animals.
+There’s a bus tour available to explore the grounds in comfort.

 While the museums do close at 4:30 or 5 pm most of the year, during the summer months there is late night opening for Friday nights; ‘Balboa after Dark.’